Ram Charan: 2019–present: Career expansion

 He next appeared in the action film Vinaya Vidheya Rama (2019), directed by Boyapati Srinu, alongside Kiara Advani and Vivek Oberoi.
 The film opened to negative reviews, receiving criticism for the improper action scenes and screenplay, consequently didn't perform well at the box office.
 Writing for The Hindu, Sangeetha Devi stated: "Whatever made Ram Charan sign up for this loud, mind-numbing film after Rangasthalam? ".
 India Today's Janani K felt that, Charan need to start from scratch due to the film.
 As a result of the film's failure at the box office, Charan wrote an open apology to his fans.
 The same year, in March, it was announced that he would portray Alluri Sitarama Raju in S. S. Rajamouli's directorial RRR, co-starring N. T. Rama Rao Jr. The film was released in March 2022 with widespread acclaim from both Indian and other foreign critics.
 His performance in the film received particular praise.
 Shubhra Gupta of The Indian Express wrote "The film casts not just one super-star, but two of them – Jr NTR and Ram Charan.
 The biggest super-star among them all is SS Rajamouli and the audience also saved the loudest 'taalis' (claps) for him".
-The film has also became the third highest-grossing Indian film and second highest-grossing Telugu film worldwide, with him getting a Critics' Choice Super Best Actor in an Action Movie nomination.
+The film has also became the third highest-grossing Indian film and the second highest-grossing Telugu film worldwide, with him getting a Critics' Choice Super Best Actor in an Action Movie nomination and his third Filmfare Award for Best Actor – Telugu.

 He starred alongside his father Chiranjeevi in Acharya (2022) directed by Koratala Siva.
 Chiranjeevi confirmed that Charan would be doing the role in June 2020.

-In February 2021, he signed a film with director S. Shankar, tentatively titled as RC15, under the production of Dil Raju's Sri Venkateswara Creations.
-The filming is scheduled to complete by the mid of 2023.
+Ram Charan starred in the film Game Changer, directed by S. Shankar and produced by Dil Raju under Sri Venkateswara Creations.
+The film was released on 10 January 2025, and received mixed reviews from critics, underperforming at the box office.
+It became available for streaming on Amazon Prime Video on 7 February 2025.
+Charan will next appear in Peddi, scheduled for release in 2026.